 Guidelines for Transfers from Two or Four Year Institutions

 Transfer candidates are eligible to transfer from a two- or four-year institution with a record of achievement in college or university parallel courses.

 After a potential transfer student has applied to the University, all prior course work will be reviewed by a University Evaluator to determine transferable credit.

 To be considered for admission, a student must be in good academic standing at the last institution attended.
+Good standing is defined as a cumulative GPA of 2.0 or higher, including at least a 2.0 GPA in the most recent semester of college course work completed.
 Students who would not have been admissible to the University based upon their secondary school records must normally complete at least 24 semester or 36 quarter credits of transferable academic coursework, and admission will be based on their achievements at a two-year or four-year institution of higher education.

 - An applicant cannot disregard his or her college record and apply for entrance to freshman standing.
-Complete official transcripts must be presented from all secondary schools and colleges attended.
+Complete official transcripts must be presented from all colleges attended.

 - Certain USF colleges and programs may require different academic averages for admission than are regularly required.

 - For purposes of admission, the University disregards any failing grades applicants may have received ten years or more prior to their application to USF.

 - Students transferring to USF with less than 24 semester credits or 36 quarter credits are required to submit official copies of transcripts from all secondary schools attended, as well as SAT or ACT scores.